CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS.•.October.2019

 δ = 4.669 201 609 102 990 671 853 203 821 578

-Again, hidden by big bang cosmology, the Fourier transform at the Planck scale even opens a new discussion of the very nature of “gravitational weak” and “electromagnetic and strong.”
+It appears that the Fourier transform at the Planck scale could open a new discussion of the very nature of “gravitational weak” and “electromagnetic and strong.”
 Just observe the two graphics on the right.
-Click on each to images to dig into it all.
+Click on each image to go further.

 More coming from equations of motion, structural dynamics…